dankelleher/glass/README.md

 where ACTION_NAME is any string.

-The icon used for the custom action should be stored under `static/images/actions/<converted action name>.png` where `converted action name` is the action name in lower case with spaces removed.
+The icon used for the custom action should be stored under `static/images/actions/<converted action name>.png` where `converted action name` is the action name in lower case with spaces removed (e.g "Say Hello" becomes "sayhello").

 ## Subscribing to notifications